Scott Tarriff (Lead Director)

-As chief financial officer at Paratek Pharmaceuticals, a Boston-based biopharmaceutical company approaching commercialization of its lead asset, Mr. Pagán has played the leading role in the company’s financial strategy since 2014, during which time it has raised well over $500 million from the public markets.
+Mr. Pagán currently serves as chief financial officer of KSQ Therapeutics, a position he has held since April 2019.
+Prior to KSQ Therapeutics, Mr. Pagán was chief financial officer at Paratek Pharmaceuticals, where he played the leading role in the company’s financial strategy since 2014, during which time it raised well over $500 million from the public markets.
 Prior to joining Paratek, he was Vice President, Finance at Acceleron Pharma Inc., where he was instrumental in the company’s successful IPO as well as multiple rounds of private and public equity and debt financings.
 Prior to working at Acceleron, Mr. Pagán served in strategic and financial management roles at Biogen Idec and Bristol-Myers Squibb.
 Previously, Mr. Pagán was an investment banker in J.P.
 Morgan’s Healthcare group, and he held a number of pharmaceutical operational roles at Johnson and Johnson.
 Mr. Pagán received his BSE in chemical engineering from Princeton University and his MBA from Columbia Business School.

 Laurence Cooper, M.D., Ph.D.